Chick Making

 Bamboo weaving is a widely seen technique passed down multiple generations in Andhra Pradesh’s bamboo blind weaving.
 This technique combines bamboo strips as weft and spaced cotton yarn as warp on a simple yet effective loom.
 Despite its simplicity, the technique yields stunning results, showcasing the weavers’ expertise.

-The process starts with tying the cotton cord to the bamboo pole.
+Then the weaver starts tying the cotton cord to the bamboo pole.

 The weaving is done by throwing the weights back and forth creating a loop to hold in the weft.